weng271190436/5222lab2/README.md

 ## Problems
 We decided to use zero length array in both the struct task and struct core_list to be able to deal with variable length of subtasks.
 The get_parent_task function was not calculating the correct mother task that holds the list of subtasks because, I guess, the struct is not aligned correctly.
 What is the default memory layout for a zero length array?
 I thought that array is a continuous piece of memory where each item is stored directly next to each other.

+## Test and evaluation
+a.
+Use header_1.h to calibrate and then run.
+No deadlines are missed because each core is under-utilized.

+b.
+Use header_2.h to calibrate and then run.
+Each second subtask in each task never gets to complete because they are preempted by the first subtask.
+Each first subtask in each task misses its deadline.

+c.
+Try mis-configuring header_1.h and deadlines are met.

 ## Build instructions
 module add raspberry